We may get commissions for purchases made through links in this post.

 In parts of Europe, if a black cat crosses your path, you are considered to have good fortune.
 If a black cat walks into your house or home, you are truly blessed.

-But Halloween is a scary time for any cat.
+Halloween is still a scary time for any cat, though.
 Kids in costumes going door to door can easily scare the most laid-back cat.
 Keeping your cat(s) indoors and shut into a room is the easiest way to prevent accidents or heartache.
 If you are fortunate enough to own a black cat, you are not (as you well know) unlucky at all.
-After all there is nothing more sleek and graceful than a black cat crossing the room toward you to head bump your leg and claim you as his/hers, then curl up in your lap and purr itself to sleep.
+After all, there is nothing more sleek and graceful than a black cat crossing the room toward you to head bump your leg, and claim you as his/hers, then curl up in your lap and purr itself to sleep.
 You can’t get any luckier than that.